windwood-xmu/coderbot/README.md

   - [ ] path detection
   - [ ] signal detection
   - [ ] drawing feature on streamed images (to use the print block)
+- [ ] Use sensors at demand only (avoid to close all sensors at program's end)

 **Other features (optionnaly)**
 - [ ] All TODOs in the code will be treated